AmaurySilverio/FullStackOpenCourse/README.md

 - [ ] Implementing User Authentication and Authorization
 - [ ] Token-Based Authentication

-A Link to the application created from exercises in parts 0 - 4 can be found [here](https://fso-phonebook-dfdu.onrender.com/).
+The application created from exercises in parts 0 - 4 can be found [here](https://fso-phonebook-dfdu.onrender.com/).

 <!-- ### Part 5: Testing React Applications
 ### Part 6: Advanced State Management